 TL;DR

+Deciding on the best social media platforms for startups is a critical choice, as these channels are essential for connecting with your target audience, building brand awareness, and driving growth.
 It would be pretty audacious of us to think we could dictate which social media platforms you should use, wouldn't it?
 We don't even know what industry you're in, your target audience, or what types of content you look to post.
 There are a lot of questions we would need to have answers for before we would even consider telling you which channels you should be making use of.

-So, in the interest of not sounding bossy and not wasting your time with trite aphorisms better suited to an anonymous Twitter account your aunt follows, what we will be offering today is a rundown of the big five social platforms, including basic demographic information, some potential benefits to creating a presence on the outlet for your startup, and a quick example of a company that has that channel knocked.
+So, in the interest of not sounding bossy and not wasting your time with trite aphorisms better suited to an anonymous Twitter account your aunt follows, what we will be offering today is a rundown of the big five social platforms.
+This includes basic demographic information, some potential benefits to creating a presence on the outlet for your startup, and a quick example of a company that has that channel knocked.
 The idea is to get you thinking about your own needs and how each channel might be able to support you, your goals, and your startup marketing efforts.

 LinkedIn: B2B Networking Champ

-70% of users are outside the US
+| User Location | 70% of users are outside the US |

-Most are college educated and make more than 75k per year
+| User Demographics | Most are college-educated and make more than $75k per year |

 The potential benefits are myriad.
 Being the largest B2B network in the world makes it easy to find the right person within the right company to reach out to.
 Whether you're looking for a logistics partner or a chain of stores to stock your widget, chances are there's someone in the correct department at the right company on this platform.
 Start following them, leave comments on their posts, engage them in conversations, then when the time is right, you can make your pitch.